Timeline: Life and times of Nelson Mandela

-Dec 5 - Here are some important dates and events in the life of former South African President and anti-apartheid fighter Nelson Mandela, who died on Thursday aged 95:
+Dec 15 - Here are some important dates and events in the life of South Africa’s first black president and anti-apartheid fighter Nelson Mandela, who died on December 5 aged 95:

 July 18, 1918 - Born Nelson Rolihlahla Mandela near Qunu, in Transkei (now Eastern Cape), the youngest son of a counselor to the chief of his Thembu clan.